rails/rails/guides/source/action_view_overview.md

 #### strip_tags(html)

 Strips all HTML tags from the html, including comments.
-This uses the html-scanner tokenizer and so its HTML parsing ability is limited by that of html-scanner.
+This functionality is powered by the rails-html-sanitizer gem.

 ```ruby
 strip_tags("Strip <i>these</i> tags!")